codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/manage-pats.md

 ## Manage Git user tokens for GitOps Runtimes
 Once you authorize access to one or more GitOps Runtimes through OAuth or Git user tokens, the GitOps Runtimes and their associated tokens are listed in the Git Personal Access Tokens page.

-**Manage Git user personal access tokens**
+**Manage Git user access tokens**
 You can manage Git user tokens for any GitOps Runtime, without affecting the GitOps Runtime at the account-level.
-For example, you can replace an existing token even when it's valid, or delete a token.
-Deleting a token will deny _you_ access to the Git repositories, Git Sources and other resources associated with that Runtime, while the Runtime itself is not affected.
+Deleting the Git user token for a GitOps Runtime will deny _you_ access to the Git repositories, Git Sources and other resources associated with that Runtime, while the Runtime itself is not affected.

 **Notifications for GitOps Runtimes**
 If you have turned on notifications for GitOps Runtimes, Codefresh alerts you to GitOps Runtimes with invalid or expired Git personal access tokens.